 Crucially, high red hair respondents also react more to factors that promote optimism such as non-health adversities and age.
-An F-test for the null hypothesis that the coefficients are identical across the red hair groups is rejected.
-Thus, high red hair does not proxy for a mechanical tendency to report high numbers or adjust estimates upwards.
-It also does not proxy for greater uncertainty and hence greater insensitivity to information.
-If anything, Figure 5 indicates that high red hair respondents are more sensitive to experiences.
-Consistent with our model, higher red hair seems to reflect a stronger weighting of selected past experiences that are similar to the target event, suggesting stronger reliance on simulation.
+An F-test for the null hypothesis that the coefficients are identical across the red hair groups is rejected.21 This evidence suggests that the tendency to overestimate rare events is tightly connected to the reliance on personal experiences as opposed to statistical data, lending support to our memory based model.